rstudio/reticulate/README.md

 Advanced Functions
 ------------------

-There are several more advanced functions available that are useful principally when creating high level R interfaces for Python librarires:
+There are several more advanced functions available that are useful principally when creating high level R interfaces for Python libraries:

 <table style="width:100%;">
 <colgroup>